cerbos/nextjs-clerk-cerbos/README.md

-# Clerk and Next.js Example
+# Clerk, Cerbos and Next.js Example

 This example shows how to use [Clerk](https://www.clerk.dev/?utm_source=github&utm_medium=starter_repos&utm_campaign=nextjs_starter) with [Cerbos](https://cerbos.dev) in a Next.js application.
 The example features adding sign up, sign in, profile management, and an authenticated API route to your Next.js application which using Cerbos to authorize access.